Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-In such a selected sample, protons are selected with higher efficiency than helium nuclei, so the ratio H/He differs from that in the original sample.
-According to the distribution of $P_{\mu e}$, which has the protons distributed at the lowest values, it is possible to set an additional criterion requiring $P_{\mu e}$ to be greater than a certain value to reduce proton content in the sample and maintain the same selection efficiency for protons as that for helium nuclei.
-In this way, the ratio H/He remains unchanged in the selection procedure as shown in Fig.~\ref{fig:divide}B. As is also illustrated in panel A of the same figure, one can balance between the selection efficiency $\eta$ and purity $\epsilon$ to optimize the selection.
-The slightly energy dependent criteria are finally optimized to minimize contamination from the heavy component to be $\sim$20\% at~0.16~PeV, gradually reducing below 10\% above 1.0~PeV.
-The contamination is mainly from CNO, which is $\sim$15\% at 0.16~PeV, and reduces to below 10\% above 1.0~PeV.
-The contamination from MgAlSi and iron is less than 5\% at 0.16~PeV, and reduces to below 1\% at 0.80~PeV.
-This indicates that the systematic uncertainty of the composition model is primarily attributable to differences in the CNO proportion.
-After the selection, the efficiency for light showers is nearly constant at 60\%, as shown in Fig.~\ref{fig:divide}B.
+Note that the energy dependence of CRs must be assumed in this analysis to estimate contamination and determine the selection criteria.
+Initially, the GSF model~\cite{Dembinski:2017zsh} was adopted.
+Once the proton and helium spectra are measured, the GSF model is modified by replacing its spectra with the measured ones.
+The heavier component proportions are then re‑estimated, leading to the construction of the new GSF‑LHAASO model.
+The whole analysis is subsequently repeated with the new model.
+This iterative procedure reduces the systematic uncertainty due to the heavy component contamination.
+Convergence is achieved after just one iteration.~Further iteration varies the light component fluxes less than 1\% (see Sec.~\ref{sec:new_model} in the SM).

-Figure~\ref{fig:Helium_spec}A shows the spectrum of the light component as the flux multiplied by $E^{2.75}$ as a function of energy in the range from 0.16 to 13~PeV, with the effective aperture~$\sim$75,000 m$^2$sr and exposure time~$\sim$900 hours, which are the same as those for the proton spectrum measurement~\cite{LHAASO:2025byy}.
-The event counts $\Delta N_{S}(E)$ for each bin, along with the fluxes $\Phi_{L}(E)$ and their corresponding uncertainties, are listed in Table~\ref{tab:light} of the Supplemental Material~\cite{Helium}.
+Measurements of the light spectrum often rely on the single‑threshold criterion, to suppress the background of heavier nuclei~\cite{HAWC:2022zma,ARGO-YBJ:2015isx}, as shown by the solid vertical line in Fig.~\ref{fig:divide}A. This approach, however, yields higher selection efficiency for protons than for helium nuclei, altering the original H/He ratio.
+Given that protons are concentrated at the lowest $P_{\mu e}$ values, an additional criterion can be applied by setting an appropriate lower limit on $P_{\mu e}$ (dashed vertical line in Fig.~\ref{fig:divide}A), such that the combined effects of the two cuts select protons and helium nuclei with equal efficiencies.
+This keeps the H/He ratio unchanged during selection.
+The selection can be optimized by balancing the selection efficiency $\eta$ against the purity $\epsilon$.~The slightly energy dependent criteria are finally optimized to minimize contamination from the heavy component to be $\sim$20\% at~0.16~PeV, gradually reducing below 10\% above 1.0~PeV.
+The contamination is mainly from the C-N-O mass group, which is $\sim$15\% at 0.16~PeV, and reduces to below 10\% above 1.0~PeV.
+The contamination from the Mg-Al-Si mass group and iron is less than 1\% above 0.80~PeV.
+The selection efficiency for light showers is nearly constant of 60\%.
+All specifications of the selection are summarized in Fig.~\ref{fig:divide}B, including the variation of the H/He ratio $\xi_{R}<5\%$.